Momentum-resolved two photon interference of weak coherent states

 \section{Conclusions}

 We have demonstrated a measurement technique that exploits conjugate-variable passive resolution to achieve high-precision position estimation.
 The technique relies on two-photon interferometry with independent photons and SPAD arrays.
 Our approach stretches the operative range of Hong-Ou-Mandel interferometry beyond two-photon indistinguishability.
 In contrast to direct imaging, our scheme is not limited by the finite pixel pitch and, in principle, eliminates the need for magnifying objectives.
 This is a considerable advantage especially in imaging-related applications, such as biosensing and correlation plenoptic imaging~\cite{d2016correlation,di2020correlation,pepe2017diffraction}.
-A clear example can be found in the last panel of Fig. ~\ref{MRAHOM}: when the relative transverse displacement of one of the two optical paths is $ 20 \um{\mu m}$ the coincidence events count drops from 40 to 35.
+A clear example can be found in the last panel of Fig.~\ref{MR AHOM}: when the relative transverse displacement of one of the two optical paths is $ 20 \um{\mu m}$ the coincidence events count drops from 40 to 35.
 Since this variation exceeds the size of our error bars, our system can effectively detect this small displacement, even though it is much smaller than the pixel pitch (250 $\mu m$).

 Our results show that it is possible to observe quantum beats between independent photons whose wave packets are essentially non-overlapping.
 The experiment presented here represents a proof-of-principle demonstration.
 We remark that there is ample room for technical improvements.
-For example, in our setup the acquisition quality already drops for $\Delta k_6$.
+For example, in our setup the acquisition quality already drops for $\Delta k_6$ and it limits the measurement of all $\Delta x$.
+In fact, the determination of the experimental $\Delta x$ is done using Maximum likelihood on all coincidences for all values of $\Delta k$ simultaneously.
+Thus, a low number of $\Delta k$ limits the achievable performance in terms of uncertainty.
 This is not a fundamental limitation and can be overcome in future works.
 Other technical improvements that will enhance the observed phenomenology include increasing the number of pixels and an boosting the performances of the SPAD arrays.
 Both these improvements are achievable with current or near future single-photon detection technologies.